la-haute-societe/craft-page-exporter/README.md

 #### `customSelectors`
 Child assets are found thanks to [XPath expressions](http://xmlfr.org/w3c/TR/xpath/).

-If you want to register asset with custom XPath for something like:
+If you want to add asset to the ZIP archive with custom XPath, for something like:

 ```twig
 <tag whatever="{{ myImageUrl }}"></tag>